 I know what it’s like to question my own strength … and then to show myself how strong I really am.
 I’m passionate about helping others recognize their own amazing power.

 If you want to stop experiencing toxic relationships, toxic situations, toxic thought patterns,

 you have to heal the relationship closest to you: the one you have with yourself.

 You’re ready to create your most fabulous life, yes?
 Work with me now!

-Melissa holds a B.A. in English and Sociology and an M.S. in Psychology with a specialty in Leadership Development and Coaching.
+Melissa holds a B.A. in English and Sociology, an M.S. in Psychology with a specialty in Leadership Development and Coaching, and an M.S. in Marketing.
 Melissa has also been a paralegal and a public school educator.
 She has worked at one of the top New Hampshire law firms, and was on the Board of Trustees at an innovative charter school in Massachusetts.
-She has been published on several well-known websites, including Elephant Journal and Positively Positive, is a contributor to The Huffington Post, and was published in Chicken Soup for the Soul: Think Possible.
+In addition to her coaching, she also works as a Behavior Interventionist.
+Melissa has been published on several well-known websites, including Elephant Journal and Positively Positive, is a contributor to The Huffington Post, is a columnist for The Good Men Project, and was published in Chicken Soup for the Soul: Think Possible.